CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an extremely weak description that fails on every dimension.
 It provides no information about what the skill does, when it should be used, or what triggers should activate it.
-It reads as a placeholder rather than a functional description, making it essentially useless for skill selection among multiple options.
+It reads more like a label than a functional description, making it nearly impossible for Claude to correctly select this skill from a pool of available options.

 Suggestions

-Add concrete actions describing what repo-architect does (e.g., 'Analyzes repository structure, generates architecture diagrams, suggests directory organization, reviews project layout').
+Add concrete actions describing what repo-architect does, e.g., 'Analyzes repository structure, generates architecture diagrams, suggests directory organization, and reviews project layout.'

 DimensionReasoningScore